mfgryan/angular-app/README.md

 # Angular demo app

-A sample single page web app written with the [Angular](https://angularjs.org/)
+A sample single page web app written with the [Angular](https://angularjs.org/) framework

 # Use
 > **`npm install`**